I enjoy cutting-edge cases.

 How Politics Will Affect The Alcota Same-Sex Permanent Residence Case

-Legally, whether Alcota is entitled to a green card and permanent residence through a family-based visa petition seems an easy question.
+Legally, whether Alcota is entitled to permanent residence through a family-based visa petition seems an easy question.

 Politically, the issue is far more clouded.